FuelLabs/fuels-ts/apps/docs/src/guide/contracts/calls-with-different-wallets.md

 # Making Calls with Different Wallets or Providers

-This guide demonstrates how to make contract calls using different wallets or providers by modifying a contract instance's `account` and `provider` properties.
+This guide demonstrates how to make contract calls using different wallets and providers by passing either an `Account` or a `Provider` to the contract on instantiation.

 ## Changing Wallets